nwrs/hdfs-parquet-importer/README.md

 * Supported types are String, Long, Int, Double, Float or Boolean.
 * Comment character is '\#'.
 * Full example for a simple Twitter dataset [here](https://github.com/nwrs/hdfs-parquet-importer/blob/master/src/test/data/tweets.schema)

+### Tips

+For more information on how to best optimise Parquet for read performance see [this](https://www.slideshare.net/RyanBlue3/parquet-performance-tuning-the-missing-guide) essential presentation from the Netflix engineering team.

+For longer running imports the Spark GUI can be used to view progress, the default location is [http://localhost:4040/jobs/](http://nrs-macbook-pro:4040/jobs/)